 My application has been approved, but I have received only part of the funds that I requested.
 Why?

 You must implement the project as it was presented in the grant application you submitted.
 You must also upload the bank statements that support your expenses in the FILES section of the final report.
 This document is mandatory in order to FINALIZE your final report.
 We may ask you to provide an interim report for a major project.

 Within a few months of completing the project, you must fill out an online final report and attach all receipts that support project expenses.
-You must complete your project as submitted within two years of the Foundation’s official approval of your request.
+You must complete the final report of your project as submitted within one year after the Foundation’s official approval of your request.

 My application was declined.
 Why?